Quick Decade+

 4+ years

-* Live Service F2P MOBA
+* Released F2P MOBA on Steam

-* Serious Game Visualization
+* 2 Serious Game Releases

 * WebGL/XR/Deck Optimization